nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Rule Reference/What a GM Does.md

 You’re bound to get too silly here and there in your effort to be lit.
 When that happens, it can help to ground things with some mundane detail and emotional truth.

 Yes, they have a negaray, but what does it feel like in their hands?
 How does it smell when it heats up?
-Yes, slugblasters call it Popularia, but does it have another name?
+Yes, slugblasters call it [[Popularia]], but does it have another name?
 What’s the economy like?
 What’s that Arborist’s kitchen like?
 Sometimes a single drop of realism can be all that’s needed to keep you out of rubber-chicken land.

 For the same reason, you can juxtapose the bonkers action of the run with mundane drama straight out of any coming-of-age story.
 These teens might be able to stop time and grav-jump over canyons, but their tech won’t save them from failing their chemistry exam, or that disappointed look from their father.

 ## Discourage Murder

 These kids probably shouldn’t kill people, even if they deserve it.
 It introduces a level of darkness and moral complexity this game isn’t really built for.
 It bums Mr. Slugblaster out, ya know?
-Murder is not considered cool in the slugblaster community, and even using a non-lethal weapon against a Rescue agent may be seen as extreme.
+Murder is not considered cool in the slugblaster community, and even using a non-lethal weapon against a [[DARA|Rescue]] agent may be seen as extreme.
 Certain crowds might like it, others might think it’s a woof, and hellfire will surely rain down in any case.
-Most slugblasters tend to run from Rescue agents.
+Most slugblasters tend to run from [[DARA|Rescue]] agents.
 That’s just part of the sport.

 The simplest and most foolproof way to handle this is to pause and remind the players that this is not that kind of game, remind them they have a stun setting, remind them they can run, and maybe give them a bunch of androids or pod-people to evaporate instead (they could just be getting bored).